Henrikan/dynamics-365-unified-operations-public/articles/supply-chain/procurement/automatic-charges-allocation.md

 ## Create charge groups

-Charge groups automatically allocate specific charges to a group of customers or vendors.
+Charge groups automatically apply specific charges to a group of customers or vendors.
 The following subsections describe how to create and assign these charge groups.

 ### Charge groups for purchase orders